Seven Selected for 2018-2019 LAF Fellowship for Innovation and Leadership

 To improve the impact of our projects on the planet, we need to better understand their landscape carbon footprints.
 To date, no publicly available carbon calculator for landscape architecture exists.
 As landscape projects contain trees and plants, they possess the power to sequester carbon.
 That said, can landscape architects do better than carbon neutral?
 Can we instead strive beyond neutrality to do “net good” and contribute to the fight against global warming?
 To do this, we must understand how to measure our contributions.
 With a carbon calculator specifically designed for landscape architecture, we can actively set goals for ourselves as a profession to combat climate change.

-Maisie Hughes, Owner, Rhetorical Virtues LLC, Washington, D.C.
+Maisie Hughes, Owner, Design Virtue, Washington, D.C.

 Thou Shalt Not Trespass: Cultural Diversity and Landscape Interpretation